 I am currently working at the RWTH University in Aachen, German.
-I am the caretaker for Professor Gabriele Gramelsberger’s Chair for Theory of Science and Technology.
+I am Guest Professor and the caretaker for Professor Gabriele Gramelsberger’s Chair for Theory of Science and Technology.
 My current research interests concern the philosophy of artificial intelligence and philosophy of mathematics.

 For the academic year 2021-2022, I was working in the Käte Hamburger Kolleg (KHK) “Cultures of Research” at the RWTH University in Aachen, Germany.
 My research project was called “Cognitive complexity and enculturated artificial intelligence” and it combined studies on computational complexity with research on the development of human cognitive capacities, with the aim of pursuing the feasibility of building artificial agents with human-like intelligence.